dnsimple/dnsimple-support/content/articles/dnsimple-services.markdown

 ## DNS Hosting

 DNSimple DNS hosting is billed as a monthly service.
-We currently offer three pricing tiers:
+We currently offer four pricing tiers:

 - **Bronze** $3/month for up to 2 managed domains
 - **Silver** $8/month for up to 10 managed domains